4:39 PM Flood Advisory

 **Potential Impacts:**

-– Minor damage to outdoor items is possible
+– Hail damage to vehicles is expected

 **What to Do Now:**

-– Get inside a sturdy structure immediately
+– Get inside a sturdy structure

 – Stay away from windows